Sodel-the-Vociferous/early-code/README.md

 ### My Earliest Code ###

+*DISCLAIMER*: This repository contains my earliest code *ever*.
+It's a mess, and its only purpose is as a hitorical curiosity.
+If anything, you should use this code to learn what *not* to do.

 This repository contains the code that I wrote when first learning how to program computers.
 You'll need to have
 [ Python ](http://python.org/download/releases/2.7.5) installed to play
 around with it.

-You should use this code to learn what *not* to do.

 In chronological order: